SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 "Those of us who would change the world..." oh my gawd!

+${}^\ast$I picked this article out because it was fair writing, it's not exactly vigorously anti-populism, but it was too smug for my taste.
+Also, the author might not be an academic, so the "Ivory Tower" jab is just me doing some rhetoric.

 Don't get me wrong, I'm all for "raising class consciousness".
 But man, it's not rocket science.
 These sockcucking academic marxists have no clue.
 They're almost impediments to overthrowing neoliberalism (I know they do not mean to be, I don't